ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

 Security group access mode is the default and recommended setting.
-However, you can choose to create a file share with the VPC access mode that allows every Compute host in the VPC to mount the file share.
+However, you can choose to create a zonal file share with the VPC access mode that allows every Compute host in the VPC to mount the file share.
 See the following example.

 ```sh
 ibmcloud is share-create --name my-vpc-file-share --zone us-south-2 --profile dp2 --size 1000 --iops 500 --access-control-mode vpc